KQM-git/TCL/docs/evidence/general-mechanics/movement-and-physics.md

 Game time and cursed time can get out of sync when pause spamming.

 **Evidence 4:**
-Spamming pause \(by opening a menu\) and closes it again while under the effect of Holy Water healing causes the healing timer to tick more than normally possible.
+Spamming pause \(by opening a menu\) and closes it again while under the effect of Holy Water healing causes the healing timer to tick more tha Normally possible.

 Videos:
 * 170 HP Holy Water: [YouTube](https://youtu.be/Nk7nN2lJhG0)